BilalEssafi1/dar-tangier-project/README.md

 ## Solved Bugs
 - The "Get in Touch" form allowed empty message submissions, as users could submit the form with whitespace in the textarea field.
 To resolve this, I added JavaScript validation that checks for non-empty content, preventing form submission if the field is blank.
 This solution ensures users provide an input before the form can be submitted.
 - The Google Maps API wasn't displaying correctly because I didn't use consistent naming.
 In urls.py, I referenced the wrong view (views-location instead of views.location_view), and the environment variable was incorrectly named GOOGLE_MAPS_API_KEY instead of GOOGLE_API_KEY.
 Fixing these to be consistent resolved the issue.
+Additionally, I forgot to add the Google API key in Heroku under Settings -> Config Vars to ensure it works correctly on the deployed website.
 - The reservation success page wasn't displaying correctly due to inconsistent URL pattern naming.
 In the make_reservation view, I was using redirect('reservation-success') with a hyphen, but in urls.py the pattern was named 'reservation_success' with an underscore.
 Changing the redirect to use consistent underscore naming (reservation_success) resolved the NoReverseMatch error and fixed the redirection after making a reservation.